We’re delighted that we have re-opened our doors to our wonderful customers.

 Yes.
-The safety of our customers, volunteers and staff is paramount, and we are only opening shops when it is safe to do so.
+The safety of our customers, volunteers and staff is paramount.
 We are following all the latest government guidance including:

 - communicating social distancing rules to customers